 The Philadelphia Story: A True Broadway Comeback

 By the end of The Philadelphia Story’s Broadway run, the show had played 415 performances in New York, grossing just under $1 million, of which Kate earned 10 percent as salary, in addition to 25 percent of the net in return for her initial investment.
-Coupled with the $753,530 The Philadelphia Story made during its 254 performances on the road, the show did more than restore the Hepburn name.
-It also made Kate an incredibly wealthy woman.
+Coupled with the $753,530 The Philadelphia Story made during its 254 performances on the road, the show restored the Hepburn name and made Kate an incredibly wealthy woman.

-So Katharine Hepburn was officially the toast of New York.
-Now, she’d use her Broadway redemption and ownership of The Philadelphia Story film rights as leverage to get back on top in Hollywood.
+Katharine Hepburn was officially the toast of New York.
+Now she’d use her Broadway redemption and ownership of The Philadelphia Story film rights to get back on top in Hollywood.

 Take Her, or Leave It

 When it became apparent that The Philadelphia Story was a huge Broadway success, every studio in Hollywood clamored for the screen rights.

 MGM wanted to make The Philadelphia Story a starring vehicle for Norma Shearer or Joan Crawford, while Warner Bros. was interested in the property for Ann Sheridan.
 David O. Selznick envisioned it as a Bette Davis picture.

 Every studio wanted The Philadelphia Story.
 They just didn’t want Katharine Hepburn.